-We heavily rely on certain in-licensed patents and other intellectual property rights in connection with our development of SGT-001, SGT-003 and other future product candidates and may be required to acquire or license additional patents or other intellectual property rights to continue to develop and commercialize SGT-001, SGT-003 and other future product candidates.
+We heavily rely on certain in-licensed patents and other intellectual property rights in connection with our development of SGT-003, AVB-202-TT, AVB-401 and other future candidates and may be required to acquire or license additional patents or other intellectual property rights to continue to develop and commercialize SGT-003 and other future candidates.

-Our ability to develop and commercialize SGT-001, SGT-003 and other future product candidates is heavily dependent on licenses to patent rights and other intellectual property granted to us by third parties.
-In particular, we have licensed certain patents and patent applications from the University of Missouri and the University of Washington that are important or necessary to the development of SGT-001, SGT-003 and other elements of our gene transfer program.
+Our ability to develop and commercialize SGT-003, AVB-202-TT, AVB-401 and other future product candidates is heavily dependent on licenses to patent rights and other intellectual property granted to us by third parties.
+In particular, we have licensed certain patents and patent applications from the University of Missouri, the University of Washington and others that are important or necessary to the development of SGT-003 and other elements of our gene transfer program.
+AavantiBio also licensed certain patents and patent applications from third parties that are important or necessary to the development of AVB-202-TT and other elements of AavantiBio's gene transfer program that we acquired.
 Our existing license agreements impose, and we expect that future license agreements will impose, various diligence, development and commercialization obligations, milestone payments, royalties and other obligations on us.
-If we fail to comply with our obligations under these agreements, we may be subject to damages, which may be significant, and the licensor may have the right to terminate the license, in which event we may not be able to develop or market product candidates or technologies covered by the license, including SGT-001 or SGT-003.
+If we fail to comply with our obligations under our agreements, we may be subject to damages, which may be significant, and the licensor may have the right to terminate the license, in which event we may not be able to develop or market product candidates or technologies covered by the license, including SGT-003, AVB-202-TT or AVB-401.
 In addition, certain of these license agreements are not assignable by us without the consent of the respective licensor, which may have an adverse effect on our ability to engage in certain transactions.

 Under our existing license agreements, we do not have, and under future license agreements we may not have, the right to control the preparation, filing and prosecution of patent applications, or the maintenance, enforcement and defense of the patents and patent applications that we license from third parties.
 For example, under our inbound license agreements with the University of Missouri and the University of Washington, each of the applicable licensors controls the prosecution of patent applications and the maintenance of patents and patent applications.
-Therefore, we cannot be certain that these patents and applications will be prosecuted, maintained, enforced and defended in a manner consistent with the best interests of our business.
-If our licensors fail to maintain, enforce or defend such patents, or lose rights to those patents or patent applications, the rights we have licensed may be reduced or eliminated and our right to develop and commercialize any of our product candidates that are the subject of such licensed rights, including SGT-001 and SGT-003, could be adversely affected.
-For more information, see Part I, Item 1, "Business-Strategic partnerships and collaborations/licenses" of our 2021 Annual Report on Form 10-K.
+Therefore, we cannot be certain that the licensed patents and applications will be prosecuted, maintained, enforced and defended in a manner consistent with the best interests of our business.
+If our licensors fail to maintain, enforce or defend such patents, or lose rights to those patents or patent applications, the rights we have licensed may be reduced or eliminated and our right to develop and commercialize any of our product candidates that are the subject of such licensed rights, including SGT-003 and AVB-202-TT, could be adversely affected.
+For more information, see Part I, Item 1, "Business-Strategic partnerships and collaborations/licenses" of our Annual Report on Form 10-K for the year ended December 31, 2022.